We welcome corrections

 this period of his life for sure.
 We know that he was involved somehow

-a steer-roping contest in Globe, AZ in July of 1888, and participated
+contest in Globe, Arizona in July, 1888, and participated in a Phoenix

 It was during this time he gained an